earthlab/earthpy/CONTRIBUTING.rst

   >>> print(list(range(20)))
   [0, 1, ..., 18, 19]

-Earthpy also uses the `Matplotlib plot directive
+Matplotcheck also uses the `Matplotlib plot directive
 <https://matplotlib.org/devel/plot_directive.html>`_ in the documentation to
 generate figures.
 To include a figure in an example, prefix the example with ``.. plot::``,